103-06 How To Do Stock Market Trend Analysis

 You can use moving averages to track long-term trends or short-term trends.
 Long-term trends are important because they can give you an idea of where the market is heading in the future.

-We can use moving averages to help us easily assess if the market is in an up or downtrend and in what time frame.
-We need to set up three moving averages on a chart to do this.
+We can use moving averages to help us easily assess whether the market is up or down and in what time frame.
+To do this, we need to set up three moving averages on a chart.

 Setting up your stock chart